The Sins of Rachel Cade

-The Sins of Rachel Cade is a 1961 drama film directed by Gordon Douglas and starring Angie Dickinson in the title role as well as Peter Finch and Roger Moore.
+The Sins of Rachel Cade is a 1961 American drama film directed by Gordon Douglas and starring Angie Dickinson in the title role, as well as Peter Finch and Roger Moore who compete for her love.

 Plot

 During World War II, Protestant medical missionary Rachel comes to the village of Dibela in the Belgian Congo.
 Widowed military administrator Colonel Derode is initially skeptical about her work, but eventually is romantically attracted to Rachel.
 One of her patients is Paul Wilton, an American doctor with the Royal Air Force (RAF).
 She makes love with Paul the night before he is to leave, and becomes pregnant.